 Get my weekly newsletter

-A weekly newsletter on Turbo Native, Ruby on Rails, and being a solopreneur.
-Unlock exclusive subscriber content and first access to my upcoming book.
+A weekly newsletter on Turbo Native, Hotwire, and Ruby on Rails.
+Subscribe for exclusive content and first access to upcoming products.

 Native maps for GroupUp

 GroupUp, an app helping folks find and form local groups, heavily relies on panning around a map.
 An embedded Google Maps or Apple Maps on mobile web still leaves a lot to be desired.
 The experience might work fine for a single screen but not when it’s the core feature of your product.

 GroupUp’s iOS app launches directly to a native map with pins for each group nearby.
 Tapping a pin kicks off the Turbo Native integration by rendering the web version of that group’s landing page.

 This hybrid approach means GroupUp can focus on the core experience - the map - and leave everything else to the existing HTML and CSS screens rendered from the server.